Vertex-Hub/Desktop/README.md

    Once logged in, select your resource folder.
 The tool automatically locates your server configuration (cfg) and detects the resources in use.
 If it doesn't, you can always select it manually.

 3. **File Processing & Merging:**
    Click the **"Process Files"** button.
-Vertex Hub scans your files, identifies duplicates, and sends them to our servers for processing and merging.
+Vertex Hub scans your files, identifies duplicates.
+You can click "merge" button to proceed with merging process.
+Vertex Hub sends conflicting files to our servers for processing and merging.

 4. **Integration:**
    After processing, you’ll receive a link to the merged files.
-Simply drag and drop these files into your server folder and update your configuration file. **Important:** Do not rename the folder, as this may cause integration issues.
+Simply drag and drop these files into your server folder and update your configuration file. **Important:** Alawys start vertex-hub resource in the end of the cfg, or you will see issues.

-5. **Credit System:**
+5. **Credit System:**  (currently disabled)
    Every merge operation uses credits.
 Credits are calculated based on the number of conflicting files that require merging.
 You can acquire credits by subscribing to one of our flexible subscription plans.

 ---